JaminMartin/SPECTRE/README.md

-# RECLAS
+# SPECTRE
-RECLAS - Rare-Earth Crystal Laser Analysis Suite.
+SPECTRE - Spectroscopy and Photonics Equipment Control Toolkit for Research and Experimentation.

-A Library for controlling various experimental laser setups for the analysis of rare-earth doped crystals at the University of Canterbury
+A Library for controlling various experimental spectroscopy setups at the University of Canterbury.
+It also contains support tools for the analysis of spectra.

-#### To be renamed SPECTRE - "Spectroscopy and Photonics Equipment Control Toolkit for Research and Experimentation" at a later date.

 <div align="center">
     <img src="./images/GUI_v2_windows.png" width="700" alt="GUI">